elusivethreat/GODark_Challenge/Lab_Instructions.md

     ![](images/undefine_dat.PNG)

 6. Now that we've told IDA to force re-analyze that section, it dumps some assembly.
-Notice the section starting with `loc_`.
+Notice the section starting with `loc_xxxxxx : `.
 The numbers after the underscore are related to the file offset, and won't always be the same.
 ![](images/create_function_p.PNG)
     - Click on the new disassembly section labeled `loc_`.
     - Type `p` on your keyboard.
 This is a shortcut to convert this section to a new function